 The value of torque available to open the valve can be limited to between 40% and 100% of its nameplate rated torque.
 If the actuator experiences the set torque when opening between the limits, it will stop and must then be reversed before it will move open again.
-Operational torque can be monitored using the data log (refer to Section 4) and using the torque-position home screen (refer to Section 2.2.2).
+Operational torque can be monitored using downloadable data log and using the torque-position home screen (refer to Section 2.2.2).